ahb108/rcarbon/cran-comments.md

   *Use of the 'doSNOW' package as opposed to the 'doParallel' package is required due to the support of the printed txtProgressBar in the 'doSNOW' package.*

+* checking for detritus in the temp directory ...
+NOTE

+Found the following files/directories:
+    'lastMiKTeXException'

+  * As noted in R-hub issue #503[https://github.com/r-hub/rhub/issues/503], this could be due to a bug/crash in MiKTeX and can likely be ignored.